Family Food on the Table

 My kids have really taken to them too, especially my daughter.
 She loves potatoes all the ways - like me! - and she really adores some creamy, smooth, buttery mashed potatoes.

-So I’ve started making them more often at home as a regular dinner side dish.
+And they are the perfect accompaniment to my quick chicken and gravy and skillet pork chops with gravy.
+So I've started making them more often at home as a regular dinner side dish.

 A bowl of creamy mashed potatoes with a pat of butter on top and green napkins underneath with a sprig of parsley to the side

-And if you think, like I used to, that they are a big production, or hard to get right, or just too much to deal with, then let me tell you, that’s just not true.
-You can totally make amazing mashed potatoes at home.
+And if you think, like I used to, that they are a big production, or hard to get right, or just too much to deal with, then let me tell you, that's just not true.

-Also, we’re using a trifecta of add-ins to get the most flavorful, creamiest, most silky and perfect mashed potatoes.
+Also, we're using a trifecta of add-ins to get the most flavorful, creamiest, most silky and perfect mashed potatoes.
+(I've done lots of tweaking and perfecting over the years and this combo is killer!)

 Oh, and if you are planning these for Thanksgiving and you are worried about space on your stove and juggling lots of things, definitely check out my Instant Pot mashed potatoes.
 They are foolproof and just as creamy and delicious as this classic version.